roubahoumani4/ANATSCRAWLER/replit.md

    - Backend bundled with ESBuild
    - Static assets served from `/dist/public`

-3. **Database**
+3. **Database and Search**
-   - PostgreSQL 16 used as the database
+   - MongoDB used as the main database
-   - Connection string provided via environment variables
+   - Elasticsearch for full-text search capabilities
-   - Database migrations handled by Drizzle Kit
+   - Native MongoDB driver for direct database operations

 4. **Environment Configuration**
    - Separate development and production settings